collectiveaccess/pawtucket2/README.md

 All CollectiveAccess components are freely available under the open source GNU Public License version 3.

-### About CollectiveAccess 1.7.8
+### About CollectiveAccess 1.7.9

-Version 1.7.8 is a maintenance release with a handful of bug fixes.
-It is compatible with PHP 7.2 and will run under PHP versions 5.6, 7.0, 7.1 and 7.2.
-It has not been extensively tested with PHP 7.3 or MySQL 8.0.
-A list of changes is [available](https://clangers.collectiveaccess.org/jira/issues/?filter=11242).
+Version 1.7.9 is a maintenance release with bug fixes and support for MySQL 8.0 and PHP 7.3 and 7.4.

 ### Updating from a previous version